AryaM-gif/AryaM-gif/README.md

 - Came into ML from MERN stack web development
 - Projects in healthcare diagnostics, document intelligence, and predictive analytics
 - Like building AI that ends up as something usable, not just a notebook
-- Currently learning computer vision and deployment to fill the gaps
+- Currently expanding into computer vision and model deployment

 <br/>